-The undersigned certify that we have reviewed the June 30, 2019 quarterly report of AgFirst Farm Credit Bank, that the report has been prepared under the oversight of the Audit Committee of the Board of Directors and in accordance with all applicable statutory or regulatory requirements, and that the information contained herein is true, accurate, and complete to the best of our knowledge and belief.
+The undersigned certify that we have reviewed the September 30, 2019 quarterly report of AgFirst Farm Credit Bank, that the report has been prepared under the oversight of the Audit Committee of the Board of Directors and in accordance with all applicable statutory or regulatory requirements, and that the information contained herein is true, accurate, and complete to the best of our knowledge and belief.

-Curtis R. Hancock, Jr.
+Curtis R. Hancock, Jr. Chairman of the Board

-Leon T. Amerson Chief Executive Officer & President
+Leon T. Amerson

+Chief Executive Officer & President